 The construction phase of it had taken nearly 50 years from 1525 to 1577.
 It was one of the most time-consuming projects in its era.
-If this was done in two years, it wouldn’t be a kind of marvel that we see today.
+If this was done in two years, it wouldn’t be the kind of marvel that we see today.

 If you ever get a chance to visit Segovia, do make sure that the cathedral finds a spot in your itinerary.